American Indian Parent Advisory Committee

-The AIPAC (American Indian Parent Advisory Committee) promotes education and diversity within all grades k-12 by integrating culture with curriculum.
+The American Indian Parent Advisory Committee (AIPAC) promotes education and diversity within all grades K-12 by integrating culture with curriculum.
 Currently, the dropout rate for American Indian and Alaska Native Students is twice that of non Native students; the highest dropout rate of any United States ethnic or racial group.
 Academically capable Native students often drop out of school (on reservations and in cities) because their needs are not met, while others are being pushed out because of unequal treatment.
 AIPAC activities may include tutoring, cultural activities and attendance to additional education related activities.

 AIPAC also hosts weekly tutoring for students at Malley Drive Elementary and cultural-based activities and programming on Thursdays at Century Middle Schools.

 Check out this great article by the Denver Post on the success of the AIPAC program at Adams 12 Five Star Schools.

 All are invited to attend any AIPAC event.
 Contact us for more information, or visit the AIPAC facebook page